 Focus each post on a solitary type of engagement:

-Don’t cram your posts with too many CTAs (like a URL, hashtag, or an image) as they would divide your audience’s attention.
-Limit your CTAs to direct your audience down a specific path (like landing up on your Home Page or a Special Offers page).
+Don’t cram your posts with too many CTAs (like a URL, hashtag, or an image) as they will divide your audience’s attention.
+Limit your CTAs to directing your audience down a specific path (like landing on your Home Page or a Special Offers page).